tomusborne/generatepress/readme.txt

 * New: generate_is_using_hatom filter
 * New: generate_after_element_class_attribute filter
 * New: generate_menu_bar_items hook
+* New: generate_show_entry_header filter
+* New: Re-design archive post navigation box
 * Fix: Close other sub-menus when opening a new one on touch devices
 * Fix: Footer bar menu spacing on mobile
 * Fix: Text aligned container width preview in Customizer when using full-width-content
 * Fix: Remove disable content title toggle in editor if it doesn't apply to front-end
 * Fix: One container margin based on default content padding
 * Fix: Nav aligned left when using RTL languages
+* Tweak: Remove content margin-top if it's the first child in parent
+* Tweak: Remove featured image margin-top if it's the first child in parent
+* Tweak: Only print entry-meta wrapper to page if it contains meta
+* Tweak: Rebuild navigation search javascript
 * Tweak: Remove all esc_attr() functions from CSS and escape entire output
 * Tweak: Move all CSS and JS into assets folder
 * Tweak: Break all CSS up into individual .scss files